SolarChapter/SolarChapter.github.io/README.md

       `content`: Content of the section

 ### <a id="where-to-store-image-resources"></a>Where to store image resources?
-If possible, always serve files through Google Photos because repository is not designed to control revision of images.
-Other than that, storing images in the CDN will make them be highly available and accessed quicker.
+If possible, always serve files through CDN for higher availability and faster loading.
 1. Store images at Google Photos.
 Contact Solar Chapter for account access
 - Upload media files (pictures/videos) at Solar Chapter's Google Photos account at the "SolarChapter.com Website" album.
 Contact Solar Chapter for account access.
 - View the image and right-click the image and select "Copy image address".
 The image address should be hosted at `lh3.googleusercontent.com`. **Make sure that the image/album of the image is marked as share-able**
 2. Store videos at Cloudinary.
 Contact Solar Chapter for account access
+3. Simply store them in the repository as part of the GitHub page (GitHub pages are served using Fastly CDN).

+Note: Storing images as part of the GitHub page gives the best performance by far.
+However, this can easily bloat the repository on initial cloning.
+To make sure that we can take advantage of this without bloating the repository, make sure to only commit optimized images and to prune the history when needed.

 ## SEO
 SEO is used for search engine and social media post's preview data. i.e: Google, Facebook/Twitter/Linkedin post preview